Waggonbau Görlitz

-The Waggonbau Görlitz Corporation (Görlitz Rolling Stock Corporation) has built locomotives and rolling stock since 1849.
-They are best known for the double-deck rail cars that have been in production since 1935 in Görlitz, Germany.
-The Görlitz plants have been sold to Bombardier Transportation in 1998 making them available under the Bombardier Double-deck Coach brand (not to be confused with the North-American Bombardier BiLevel Coaches).
-Since 2021 belonged to Alstom until 2025.
-After sold to KNDS in 2025, since 2026 is to be produced tanks, like Leopard II, for German Army.
-The year of 2025 is only to finish the Twindexx Dosto for Israel Railways and a Tram Construction Contracts.
-Some 500 Employees are foreseen to be kept.
+The Waggonbau Görlitz Corporation (Görlitz Rolling Stock Corporation) was a manufacturer of locomotives and rolling stock established in the German city of Görlitz in 1849.
+They are best known for the double-decker rail cars that had been in production since 1935.
+In 1998 the plant was acquired by Bombardier Transportation to produce the Bombardier Double-deck Coach brand (not to be confused with the North American Bombardier BiLevel Coaches).
+From 2021 to 2025 it belonged to Alstom.

+In 2025 it was sold to arms manufacturer KNDS, and from 2026 produces tanks such as the Leopard 2 for the German army.
+It remained open for the remainder of 2025 to finish orders of the Twindexx Dosto for Israel Railways and several trams.
+Around 400 employees were retained.

+On 16 December 2025 the last train wagon was delivered.